AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 Frontend
 - [ ] Fix the way pages look for the title in the dictionary to use the key
 - [ ] make the forward and backward flags not jump around so much
-- [ ] unify code for left and right question pages
+- [ ] unify code for left and right question pages.
+- [ ] Look into vpgrid for automatic gridding off question titles without needing to pad the list.

 ## Question Pages